Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Results

-To summarize, we demonstrated that CB-MPC outperforms other multi-robot MPC variations on this worst case scenario (hypothesis 2).
-Furthermore, we showed that CB-MPC guarantees collision-free execution as opposed to tracking a MAPF plan with vanilla MPC (hypothesis 1).
-Finally, we provided evidence that CB-MPC can be integrated with any high-level MAPF planner (CBS in this case), which provides higher level conflict resolution, while ensuring safe execution under realistic conditions (hypothesis 3).
+To summarize, we demonstrate that CB-MPC outperforms other baselines on this particularly difficult scenario \textbf{(hypothesis 2)}.
+Furthermore, we showed that CB-MPC guarantees collision-free execution as opposed to tracking a MAPF plan with single robot vanilla MPC \textbf{(hypothesis 1)}.

-It is important to note that, similar to other flavors of MPC, the results presented in this section are dependent on the specific choice of the hyper-parameters.
-In particular, a planning scenario may become feasible/infeasible or result in deadlocks if the planning horizon $N$ is shortened.
-Similarly, the number of predicted collisions may vary as a result of trajectory tracking error for different choices of $Q$, $R$, and $P$.
-For this particular scenario, the problem becomes infeasible at any planning horizon $N<60$ steps.